The Public Employees Benefits Program (PEBP)

 NEVADA PERS (PUBLIC EMPLOYEES' RETIREMENT SYSTEM

 The hearing was March 7, and as of April 23 no decision has been made by the state's high court.
 PERS has been subjected to lawsuits since 2011 when the first one arose from the Reno Gazette Journal (DBA Reno Newspapers, Inc).
 PERS is trying to protect retirees' from the threat of identity theft by keeping certain identifying information from public view.
 RPEN was well represented at the hearing with members from six of our Northern Nevada Chapters there (Washoe, Sparks, Carson, Bi-Valley, Fernley and Churchill), as we have been since the first lawsuit arose seven years ago.
 To read more about the March hearing, please click on the link below.

 The next meeting of the PERS Board will be in Las Vegas on May 17 and will be held in the PERS Board Room located at 5740 South Eastern Avenue, Suite 120.
 An agenda for this meeting will posted when it becomes available.

 Post Retirement Increases are a huge issue for many retirees, so much so that RPEN asked PERS Executive Officer Tina Leiss and Operations Officer Cheryl Price, to address PRI's during RPEN's annual conference held in September in Summerlin.
 During a workshop at the meeting they presented the following PowerPoint program.
 To view this educational document please click on the link below:

 For more information about Nevada PERS please visit their web-site by clicking on the link below.

 NEVADA STATE LEGISLATURE

-2015 Legislative Session please click on the link below:
+To go straight to the Nevada Legislative website now, please click on the link below:

-Just go to that web-site and click on Listen to Meetings Live on the Internet
+* Legislative meetings can also be seen/heard live over the Internet at: www.leg.state.nv.us Just go to that Web site and click on Listen to Meetings Live on the Internet